googlecode-mirror/candydolldb/README.txt

 		Added a split pics- and videolist of dirty sets on main page;
 		Added functionality for cleaning both cachetable and -folder;
 		Fixed the stretching of thumbnail images on portrait-only sets;
-		Tweaked the set's import to decrease number of dirty sets;
+		Tweaked the set import to decrease number of dirty sets;
 		Tweaked timeout setting for lengthy operations;
 		Updated the PHPMailer class;
 		Centralized the handling of querystring variables;
 		Changed the inner workings of the random-image grabber;
-		Minor cosmetic surgery and code clean up;
+		Minor cosmetic surgery, bugfixes and code clean up;

 2012-01-28 1.5
 		Added a new lay-out and design (Vika is such a beauty, isn't she?);